• Skip to main content

 Background

-The roots of the Cuban Missile Crisis stretch back to the aftermath of World War II when the United States and the Soviet Union emerged as superpowers in a new global order defined by their ideological rivalry.
+The roots of the Cuban Missile Crisis stretch back to the aftermath of World War II, when the United States and the Soviet Union emerged as superpowers in a new global order defined by their ideological rivalry.
+This period, known as the Cold War, was marked by proxy wars, espionage, and the ever-present threat of nuclear escalation.

-Cuba entered this volatile scene in 1959 when Fidel Castro led a revolution that ousted a US-backed dictator and eventually aligned the island nation with the Soviet Union.
-By 1962, the geopolitical chessboard saw the U.S. attempting to contain the spread of communism while the Soviet Union sought to support revolutionary movements and extend its influence, leading to a dangerous standoff just 90 miles off the coast of Florida.
+After the United States imposed economic sanctions and backed the failed Bay of Pigs invasion in April 1961, Castro sought protection from the Soviet Union, fearing another American intervention.
+Guevara, who served as a key advisor and Cuba’s Minister of Industries, was instrumental in forging closer ties with the Soviet bloc and advocated for a more militant stance against American imperialism.
+By 1962, Castro’s Cuba had become firmly aligned with Moscow, and the geopolitical chessboard saw the US attempting to contain the spread of communism while the Soviet Union sought to support revolutionary movements and extend its influence, leading to a dangerous standoff just 90 miles off the coast of Florida.

 Timeline of events

-Discovery of the Missiles
+Discovery of the missiles

 The following days saw a complex web of negotiations, military manoeuvres, and backchannel communications.
-Kennedy convened a group of advisors, known as the Executive Committee of the National Security Council (ExComm), to deliberate on the U.S. response.
+Kennedy convened a group of advisors, known as the Executive Committee of the National Security Council (ExComm), to deliberate on the US response.
 The options ranged from a full-scale invasion of Cuba to diplomatic overtures to the Soviet Union.

 One of the most critical moments came on 22 October, when Kennedy addressed the nation, revealing the existence of the missiles to the American public and announcing a naval blockade of Cuba, termed a “quarantine”, to avoid legal implications of war.
 The world watched as Soviet ships, possibly carrying more military supplies to Cuba, approached the blockade line.
+In Havana, Castro mobilised Cuban forces and prepared for what he feared might be an imminent American invasion.

-The crisis peaked on 27 October, a day filled with perilous incidents, including the downing of a U-2 spy plane over Cuba and the initiation of unauthorised U-2 flights over the Soviet Union, which could have been mistaken for a nuclear first strike.
+This letter shocked Soviet leadership and may have reinforced Khrushchev’s determination to find a peaceful resolution.
 However, behind the scenes, frantic diplomatic efforts were underway.
-An agreement was reached wherein the Soviet Union would dismantle its missiles in Cuba in exchange for a public U.S. declaration not to invade Cuba and a secret promise to remove US Jupiter missiles from Turkey.
+An agreement was reached wherein the Soviet Union would dismantle its missiles in Cuba in exchange for a public US declaration not to invade Cuba and a secret promise to remove US Jupiter missiles from Turkey.

 Geopolitical implications